 It’s not often the bite that causes concern, but rather the reaction.
 Consider the last time the mosquito magnets in your circle of acquaintances began whining about being bitten following the alleged mosquito feast.
 At the very least, they appear to have drawn a larger crowd than the “bite-free” attendees at the picnic, concert, or whatever.

 However, just because some people did not have an allergic reaction to mosquito bites does not indicate they were not bitten.
-We all respond differently to the saliva mosquitoes spit during feeding, much as we do to a variety of environmental, chemical, and dietary allergies.
+We all respond differently to the saliva mosquitoes spit during feeding, much as we do to various environmental, chemical, and dietary allergies.

 The difficulty is that those who don’t get bitten by mosquitos might quickly get complacent.
-If you’re one of them, keep in mind that a mosquito-borne disease can be contracted with just one bite.
+Remember that a mosquito-borne disease can be contracted with just one bite if you’re one of them.

 Finally, there is no proof that there is anything you can eat or drink that would prevent you from getting bitten by mosquitoes anywhere on the globe.
 No, not even garlic or vitamin B tablets can help.

-Perhaps if we spent as much time pondering how to pick and apply mosquito repellents as we spend pondering why mosquitoes bite our friends and family less than we do, we’d have fewer bites all around.
+Perhaps if we spent as much time pondering how to pick and apply mosquito repellents as we spent pondering why mosquitoes bite our friends and family less than we do, we’d have fewer bites.

 Why are mosquitoes attracted to me?
 Unfortunately, genetics and body type play a big role in making you more attractive to mosquitos.
 You can’t change your blood type, secretions, or sweating tendencies.

 The good news is that biting research is now focusing on those who appear to draw the fewest bites.
-Researchers should be able to build a new generation of repellants that are more effective if they can figure out what makes these people less alluring.
+Researchers should be able to build a new generation of more effective repellants if they can figure out what makes these people less alluring.

-In the meanwhile, if you’re sweating, have blood type O, are pregnant, or are simply inexplicably prone to mosquito bites, apply a mosquito repellent, cover your skin with clothing, and invest in mosquito traps to limit the mosquito colony on your property.
+Meanwhile, if you’re sweating, have blood type O, are pregnant, or are inexplicably prone to mosquito bites, apply a mosquito repellent, cover your skin with clothing, and invest in mosquito traps to limit the mosquito colony on your property.